Ahhmmeddd/seleniumFrameWork/README.md

 And we are using BDD and DDT frameWorks in the project

-#Tech Stach:
+# Tech Stach:

 - Java
--Maven
+- Maven
--TestNG
+- TestNG
--BDD
+- BDD
--DDT
+- DDT

-it's demoproject for using github and selenium
+it's demo project for using github and selenium.